-28 McLendon, Michael H.; Shull, Forrest; Miller, Christopher, "DoD's Software Sustainment Ecosystem: Needed Skill Sets," (Naval Postgraduate School, Monterey, California, April 30, 2018).
+&lt;sup>32 McLendon, Michael H.; Shull, Forrest; Miller, Christopher, "DoD's Software Sustainment Ecosystem: Needed Skill Sets," (Naval Postgraduate School, Monterey, California, April 30, 2018).

-Experts and innovative Department employees to execute changes from this report.
+Foundational.
+Taking into account history and the significant challenges with changing the culture in a bureaucracy, the Department should empower a small cadre of Highly Qualified Experts and innovative Department employees to execute changes from this report.
 This cadre is empowered with the authority to create, eliminate, and change policies within the Department for organizations beyond themselves.
 If needed, create a software acquisition workforce fund similar to the existing Defense Acquisition Workforce Development Fund (DAWDF).
 As called out by the Defense Science Board, the purpose of this fund will be to hire and train a cadre of modern software acquisition experts.
-This fund should also be used to provide Agile, Tech, and DevSecOps coaches in Program Offices to support transformations, adoption of modern software practice and sharing lessons across the enterprise.29
+This fund should also be used to provide Agile, Tech, and DevSecOps coaches in Program Offices to support transformations, adoption of modern software practice and sharing lessons across the enterprise.